 Barbara Ellison on her CyberSongs

-From 2021-24 we’re assembling a group of sixteen Associate Artists who’ll make and create works for the musicians of Stichting Ensemble Klang.
-The Associate Artists come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
-We asked each of our Associate Artists about their own favourite work.
+From 2021-24 we’re assembling a group of sixteen Associate Makers who’ll make and create works for the musicians of Stichting Ensemble Klang.
+The Associate Makers come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
+We asked each of our Associate Makers about their own favourite work.
 Here, Barbara Ellison talks about CyberSongs.

 I have composed a wide spectrum of sonic pieces with materials from diverse sources and origins: from drawing on amplified objects, to using text-to-speech software applications, to the choruses of frogs and insects in rainforests, as well as instruments and voice.
 To me, they are all equally musical.
 Fundamental to my work is an aesthetic and emotional conception of sound in which sounds from the realm of the human (voice/instruments) and non-human world (sound environments), are experienced and equally valid as music.